 TAX BENEFITS Under the Hawksbill Creek Agreement, businesses in the free trade zone pay no taxes on profits, capital gains, inheritance, income, earnings, distributions, gifts, or on imported and exported goods.
 In addition, import duties and taxes on real estate have been waived through August 3, 2015.

 STAMP TAX All real estate transactions in the Bahamas are subject to a Government Stamp Tax.
 This is essentially a transfer tax levied on all property sales.
 The buyer is responsible for paying one half of this Tax and the seller is responsible for paying the other half.
-Stamp Tax on transactions valued at under $100,000 is 2.5%.
-Transactions at $100,000 or more carry the same 2.5% plus value added tax of 7.5% at the appraised value.
+Stamp Tax on transactions valued at under $100,000 is 2.5% of the appraised value.
+Transactions at $100,000 or more carry a stamp tax charge of 10% at the appraised value.